-While prospective birth mothers do not “get paid” for adoption in Arizona or any other state, they can receive financial assistance for adoption-related expenses under Arizona and other states’ laws.
+While prospective birth mothers do not “get paid” for placing a child for adoption in Arizona or any other state, they can receive financial assistance for adoption-related expenses under Arizona and other states’ laws.
 Many expectant mothers considering adoption get help paying for certain reasonable and necessary living expenses during their pregnancy.
-In addition, medical, counseling and legal services are covered for prospective birth mothers, so putting a baby up for adoption is free.
+In addition, medical, counseling, and legal services are covered for prospective birth mothers, so placing a baby for adoption is free.

-What exactly does financial assistance for adoption cover for prospective birth mothers?
-It can include:
+Financial assistance for adoption for prospective birth mothers can include:

 - Reasonable and necessary living expenses, such as:

 - Cell phone bill

 - Maternity clothes